Undergraduate Academic Advising FAQ

 Can I change my advisor?

-Entering first year students, sophomores, and transfers who do not have a faculty advisor, are assigned an Undergraduate Academic Advisor by the student’s last name.
+Entering first year students, sophomores, and transfers who have not yet been assigned an advisor in their major are assigned an Undergraduate Academic Advisor by the student’s last name or by major.
 If you feel the need to change advisors, you are encouraged to discuss this situation with your advisor to work out an appropriate solution.
 Advisor assignments are made to keep each advisor’s workload balanced, and requests for changes will need to be considered in this light.

 In most cases, when you have completed most (if not all) of your general education classes and your schedule consists of classes primarily for your major, you are transitioned to a faculty advisor in your major program.